haxetink/tink_cli/README.md

 Note that you can only use a single charater for alias.

 The reason for a single-char restriction for alias is that you can use a condensed alias format, for example:
 `-abcdefg` is actually equivalent to `-a -b -c -d -e -f -g`.

+If you specify a flag name starting with a single dash (e.g. `@:flag('-flag')`), it will be respected but then alias support will be automatically disabled.
+You can also use `@:alias(false)` to manually disable alias, which works on both field level and class level.

 ### Commands
 Public methods tagged with `@:command` will be treated as a runnable command.